-Nicole Sivetz is an Honors School sophomore pursuing a double major in Biology with a Concentration in Molecular Cell Physiology and in Chemistry.
-Currently, she is a member of Phi Eta Sigma, Beta Beta Beta, Colleges Against Cancer, the Outdoors Club, Next Generation Science, and the Chemistry Club.
-She is also a member of Dr. Hicks' laboratory, conducting research exploring gene therapy strategies against Glioblastoma Multiforme.
+Nicole Sivetz is a junior pursuing a double major in Biology with a Concentration in Molecular Cell Physiology and Chemistry.
+Currently, she is a Supplemental Instructor for BY110, member of Phi Eta Sigma, Beta Beta Beta, Colleges Against Cancer, the Outdoors Club, Next-Generation Science, and the Chemistry Club.
+As a member of the Hicks laboratory, she plan to complete her honors thesis on RNA therapy strategies against glioblastoma multiforme.
 Outside of class, Nicole loves to run, hike, do yoga, and eat good food!
 Nicole is available for mentoring upon request.

 Kaitlyn Smith is a sophomore majoring in Marine and Environmental Biology and Policy.
 She is also an associate member of Tri Beta Biological Honor Society and Phi Eta Sigma.
 Kaitlyn is treasurer of the Woman’s Volleyball Club and is also a club member.
 Outside of school, Kaitlyn enjoys traveling and experiencing new cultures.
 Kaitlyn participated in the Monmouth affiliated service trip to Guatemala in the spring of 2017, and studied abroad in Florence, Italy in summer 2017.
 In the future Kaitlyn would like to attend law school, in hopes of becoming an environmental lawyer.